Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Discussion, Summary and conclusion

-In this paper we have developed theoretical models to study the strength and stability of molecular joints formed by $N (\geq 1)$ parallel MT filaments with a single kt.
-We draw analogies between the kt-MT attachments and the common chemical ligand-receptor bonds where the kt is the analog of the receptor while each MT plays the role of a ligand.
-We also stress that, in spite of these superficial similarities, there are several crucial differences.
+In recent years, strain-dependent detachment of molecular motors like dynein and myosin have revealed catch-bond like stabilization of the track-bound state of the motor by externally applied tension \cite{erdmann12,erdmann16,inoue16,nair17}.
+Such catch-bonds have important biological functions in cell adhesion, mechanosensation, mechano-transduction, immune response, bacterial mechanics, etc. \cite{vernerey16,leckband14,huse17,persat15}.
+Here we have modelled and analyzed the kt-MT attachment by drawing analogy with common ligand-receptor bonds.
+Elsewhere we have invoked similar analogies \cite{ghanti17,chowdhury18} for studying transient attachments formed by MTs in the mitotic spindle, namely at the cell cortex \cite{wu17} and at the spindle pole \cite{fong17}.
+Conceptually, this a leap forward because the MTs, the analogs of ligands, are self-organized supra-molecular structures made of building blocks each of which itself is a macromolecule while the kt, the counterpart of a receptor, is also a complex structure made of made macromolecules.

+In case of common ligands at least three different geometries can be distinguished; (a) $N$ ligands in parallel where each one is subjected to a load $F/N$ if the load $F$ is shared equally by all, (b) $N$ ligands in series where all the ligands are subjected to the same load $F$, and (c) $N$ ligands in `zipper' configuration where only the bond at the leading edge bears the entire load $F$ while no load is experienced by the others.
+Moreover, in case of parallel geometry, the flexibility of the long ligands can have significant effect on the manner in which the load is shared.
+In contrast, each MT is quite stiff.
+Our model with $N>1$ corresponds to the `parallel' geometry where, at any instant, the load is shared equally by those MTs that are still attached to the kt at that instant of time.

+We also stress that, in spite of these superficial similarities, there are several crucial differences in the underlying physical mechanisms because of which none of the mechanism responsible for the catch-bonds in common ligand-receptor systems \cite{bargesov05,chakrabarti14,chakrabarti17,rakshit14,liu15} is directly applicable to the kt-MT attachment.
 The main sources of these differences arise from the fact that (i) each MT tip can grow or shrink because of ongoing polymerization or depolymerization of the MT and (ii) the rate of depolymerization is strongly suppressed by externally applied tension.

-The strength and stability of non-covalent ligand-receptor bonds are routinely probed by dynamic force spectroscopy \cite{bizzarri12}.
-The rupture of such weak bonds is a thermally activated process; the external force alters the potential landscape thereby affecting its strength and stability, i.e., assist or oppose the thermally activated rupture process.
-Because of the intrinsic stochasticity of the rupture process, the lifetime and the rupture force are randomly distributed quantities.
-Therefore, repetition of the force-clamp and force-ramp experiments yield the probability densities of the lifetimes and rupture forces, respectively.
-Rupture dynamics of single ligand-receptor bonds as well as that of multiple ligand-receptor bonds in parallel have been studied both theoretically and experimentally for decades \cite{evans97,evans01,evans02,williams03,friddle12,arya16}.
-In the same spirit, we model and analyze the kt-MT attachment as an unusual ligand-receptor bond.
+It is precisely for this reason that we regard the kt-MT attachments as ``unusual'' in spite of the fact they display the usual signatures of catch-bonds.